dot166/jOS_j-lib/README.md

 ## PrivExt subfolder can only be built with aosp, rest of sdk can be built with gradle

-the j-SDK will work ONLY ON ANDROID PIE (9) AND LATER!! see [this commit](https://github.com/dot166/jOS_j-sdk/commit/ae05286e8cddad03afdfd88197add1796efc4f17) for more information
+## the j-SDK will work ONLY ON ANDROID PIE (9) AND LATER!! see [this commit](https://github.com/dot166/jOS_j-sdk/commit/ae05286e8cddad03afdfd88197add1796efc4f17) for more information

+## how to use it?

-add the following lines to your settings.gradle
+to use the j SDK add the following lines to your settings.gradle
 ```
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)